Resources for Undergraduate Students

 The LGBTQ Resource Center can provide general support and guidance, knowledge of, and connection to campus resources and referral to Title IX, if requested.
 The LGBTQ Resource Center offers a complete understanding of the needs of the various members of the Lesbian, Gay, Bisexual, Trans and Questioning communities across the diversity of race, religion, nationality, and ethnicity.
 All staff are considered semi-confidential.
 Individuals in those roles report non-identifying information to the University’s Title IX Coordinator.
 Names and other identifying information will be kept confidential.
 Since identifying information has not been shared, there is no outreach to the student from the Office of Title IX Compliance.

-The Director of the Community Scholars Program in the Center for Multicultural Equity & Access (CMEA) can provide general support and guidance, knowledge of and connection to campus and off-campus resources, and referral to Title IX.
-This position offers a holistic understanding of the needs of students from varying social identities including students of color, first-generation college students, and students from low-income backgrounds.
-Please note that the Director of the Community Scholars Program is the only position considered semi-confidential within CMEA.
-The Director of the Community Scholars Program reports non-identifying information to the University’s Title IX Coordinator.
+The Director of the Community Scholars Program and select Program Coordinators in the Center for Multicultural Equity & Access (CMEA) can provide general support and guidance, knowledge of and connection to campus and off-campus resources, and referral to Title IX.
+These staff offer a holistic understanding of the needs of students from varying social identities including students of color, first-generation college students, and students from low-income backgrounds.
+Please note that these three positions are the only positions considered semi-confidential within CMEA.
+These select CMEA staff report non-identifying information to the University’s Title IX Coordinator.
 Names and other identifying information will be kept confidential.
 As such, the Office of Title IX Compliance will not reach out to the student to follow up.